Trust-KP/TRUST/Framework/draft/Trust_Framework_WIP.md

 ## 12.1 What Credit Is

+The term credit is used here in its forward-operational sense, referring to the deployment of expectation into present action dependent on future contribution, distinct from its use as retrospective attribution of past contribution.

 Credibility is a stabilised belief.
 Credit is the deployment of that belief.

 Credibility represents the persistence of expectation regarding the continuation of an agent’s behaviour.
 It allows observers to rely on accumulated signals without reconstructing the underlying contribution history at each interaction.
 However, as a stabilised belief, credibility remains a state.
 It does not, by itself, extend coordination beyond the present moment.